AmoebeLabs/swiss-army-knife-card-manual/docs/start/installation-0.9.0-b1.md

 By the time this card is released, it will become available in HACS.

-##:sak-sak-logo: Manual install (for Beta 0.9.0-b2, January 2022)
+##:sak-sak-logo: Manual install (for Beta 0.9.0-b1, December 2021)

-This second beta contains some changes in the layout and `!includes` to make it more up-to-date with current Home Assistant possibilities and requires less manual work.

-The first beta was still based on an very old config of mine.
-This version uses the possibilities described in [Splitting up the configuration](https://www.home-assistant.io/docs/configuration/splitting_configuration/).
+!!!
+Warning "This is an OLD version!!"

-This beta version expects the files to be using the following directory structure with their files.
+The beta version expects the files to be using the following directory structure with their files.
 If your structure differs, put the files into YOUR location, and don't forget to adjust the `!include` statements.

 ###My Folder Structure

 !!!
 Info "I use separate folders for many things in Home Assistant"